surf-visualization/blospray/docs/sciviz.md

 Limitations of Cycles compared to OSPRay:

-- OSPRay supports simple geometric shapes and their colors to defined by a few data arrays.
+- OSPRay supports simple geometric shapes and their colors to be defined by a few data arrays, without using explicit geometry.
 This allows large numbers of colored spheres, cylinders or streamlines.
 Cycles, in contrast, supports only triangle meshes, subdivision meshes, curves and volumes (XXX check this).
 So even simple shapes like spheres need to be defined by a mesh of some sorts, although these can approximated with a subdiv cube mesh.
-But adding a unique color to each shape involves using vertex colors.
+But adding a data-based color to each shape involves using vertex colors.